How does Rest Less make money

 The Mediterranean

 If you didn’t manage to visit the Med in May, then October is the next best time to go.
-The best cruises at this time of year tend to be the ones that go between Venice and Athens.
-Temperatures are in the low 20°s, the days are sunny and bright, and there’s a noticeable lack of crowds compared to summer – and even September.
+The best Mediterranean cruises at this time of year tend to be the ones that go between Venice and Athens.
+Temperatures are in the low 20°Cs, the days are sunny and bright, and there’s a noticeable lack of crowds compared to summer – and even September.

-While it can feel a little ‘postseason’, most places remain open and activities are ongoing, so it’s ideal if you like quieter, more authentic-feeling holidays.
+While it can feel a little ‘postseason’, most places remain open, and activities are ongoing, so it’s ideal if you like quieter, more authentic-feeling holidays.
 Plus, it’s still warm enough to swim in the sea and kick back on the sand.
 And it’s vastly cheaper than the peak prices of summer, so if you want to extend your holiday after your cruise, you’ll have plenty of options.

 November